LSSTDESC/descqa/README.md

    will run all available tests on all catalogs whose name ends in "_test" and also "catalog3", in verbose mode.

--  If you just want to see what catalogs are available, you can run:
+-  If you just want to see what catalogs and validation tests are available, you can run:

        ./run_master.sh -l

-   which will print the names of all available catalogs in `GCRCatalogs`.
+   which will print the names of all available catalogs in `GCRCatalogs` and all validation tests in `descqa`.

--  If you want to see all available tests, just run

-       ls -1 validation_configs/*.yaml

 -  If you are working on `GCRCatalogs` and want to use DESCQA to test your own local version of `GCRCatalogs`, you can do: